High-Order Approximation Rates for Shallow Neural Networks with Cosine and ReLU$^k$ Activation Functions: Abstract

 \section{Abstract}

-We study the approximation properties of shallow neural networks (NN) with activation function which is a power of the rectified linear unit.
-Specifically, we consider the dependence of the approximation rate on the dimension and the smoothness of the underlying function to be approximated.
-Like the finite element method, such networks represent piecewise polynomial functions.
-However, we show that for sufficiently smooth functions the approximation properties of shallow ReLU$^k$ networks are much better than finite elements or wavelets, and they even overcome the curse of dimensionality more effectively than the sparse grid method.
-Specifically, for a sufficiently smooth function $f$, there exists a ReLU$^k$-NN with $n$ neurons which approximates $f$ in $L^2([0,1]^d)$ with $O(n^{-(k+1)}\log(n))$ error.
+We study the approximation properties of shallow neural networks with an activation function which is a power of the rectified linear unit.
+Specifically, we consider the dependence of the approximation rate on the dimension and the smoothness in the spectral Barron space of the underlying function $f$ to be approximated.
+We show that as the smoothness index $s$ of $f$ increases, shallow neural networks with ReLU$^k$ activation function obtain an improved approximation rate up to a best possible rate of $O(n^{-(k+1)}\log(n))$ in $L^2$, independent of the dimension $d$.
+The significance of this result is that the activation function ReLU$^k$ is fixed independent of the dimension, while for classical methods the degree of polynomial approximation or the smoothness of the wavelets used would have to increase in order to take advantage of the dimension dependent smoothness of $f$.
+In addition, we derive improved approximation rates for shallow neural networks with cosine activation function on the spectral Barron space.
 Finally, we prove lower bounds showing that the approximation rates attained are optimal under the given assumptions.

 \textbf{Keywords}: Neural Networks, Approximation Rates, Approximation Lower Bounds, Finite Element Methods